Common English Mistakes Italian Writers Make

 2. Dropped Subjects in Impersonal Constructions

 Italian is a pro-drop language.
 The grammatical subject of a sentence can be omitted when it's implied by the verb form. "È necessario considerare" is perfectly correct Italian because the verb form makes the impersonal subject unnecessary.
-English is not a pro-drop language.
+English isn't a pro-drop language.
 Every clause needs an explicit subject, stated as a noun or pronoun.

 Italian writers carry the pro-drop pattern into English, producing sentences where the subject is missing.
 These sentences feel complete to the Italian writer because they're complete in Italian.
 They feel broken to a native English reader.